Musashi Kokubun-ji

 The Musashi Kokubun-ji (武蔵国分寺) is a Buddhist temple located in the city of Kokubunji, Tokyo, Japan.
-It belongs to the Shingon-shū Buzan-ha sect and its main image is a hibutsu statue of Yakushi Nyōrai, displayed in public only on October 10 each year.
-The temple claims to be the successor to the original Nara period provincial temple ("kokubunji") of former Musashi Province which fell into ruins sometime in the Kamakura period.
-The Nara-period temple ruins were designated a National Historic Site in 1921, with the area under protection extended in 1976, 1979 and 2010 as archaeological excavations revealed more of its ruins.
+It belongs to the Shingon-shū Buzan-ha sect, and its main image is a hibutsu statue of Yakushi Nyōrai, displayed in public only on October 10 each year.
+The temple claims to be the successor to the original Nara period provincial temple ("kokubunji") of former Musashi Province, which fell into ruins sometime in the Kamakura period.
+The Nara-period temple ruins were designated a National Historic Site in 1921, with the area under protection extended in 1976, 1979, and 2010 as archaeological excavations revealed more of its ruins.

 Musashi Kokubun-ji

-The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province.These government-sponsored temples were constructed for the purpose of promoting Buddhism as the national religion of Japan and standardiziing control of imperial rule over the provinces.
+The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province.
+These government-sponsored temples were constructed for the purpose of promoting Buddhism as the national religion of Japan and standardiziing control of imperial rule over the provinces.

 The Musashi Kokubun-ji and its associated Musashi Kokubun-niji provincial nunnery occupy a combined site extending 1500 meters from east-to-west by 1000 meters north-to-south, with the route of the Musashi extension of the Tōsandō highway (東山道武蔵路) passing through the center of the site.
 The Tōsandō was one of the ancient highways of Japan, connecting the capital at Heijō-kyō (modern-day Nara) and later Heian-kyō (modern-day Kyoto) with the northern tip of Honshū via the mountainous central provinces.
 However, the Tōsandō itself did not pass through Musashi Province, and this branch road connected the nearby Musashi Kokufu provincial capital with the highway.
-The Musashi Kokubun-ji was located on the west side of the highway and the Musashi Kokubun-niji was located on the east.
+The Musashi Kokubun-ji was located on the west side of the highway, and the Musashi Kokubun-niji was located on the east.
 Archaeological excavations of the Musashi Kokubun-ji have been ongoing for decades, and much of the core of the temple has been uncovered, including the foundations of the Kondō, Lecture Hall, North Chapel, East Chapel, Middle Gate, and the Seven-story Pagoda.
-The complex as completed between 750 and 760 AD, and was on an unusually large scale, with the precincts rivaling Tōdai-ji in Nara in size The Kondō was a 7-bay building with a front of 36 meters.
+The complex was completed between 750 and 760 AD, and was on an unusually large scale, with the precincts rivaling Tōdai-ji in Nara in size.
+The Kondō was a 7-bay building with a front of 36 meters.
 Per then Shoku Nihon Kōki, the pagoda was destroyed by lightning in 835 AD and was rebuilt in 845 AD.
 The temple was destroyed in 1333 during the Battle of Bubaigawara, which was part of the Genkō War to overthrow the Kamakura shogunate.
 The site is now preserved as an archaeological park.